uk-gov-mirror/ONSdigital.takeon-validation-save/README.md

 # takeon-validation-save
-A Template repository having various Integration and Services

 ## About this repo
 This repo is a lambda function that reads from 'TakeOn-Validation-SaveToDB' queue and then calls the business layer endpoint to save into 'validationoutput' table in the database.